telerik/kendo-react-layout/docs/panelbar/index.md

     );
 ```

-Setting the [`disabled`]({% slug api_panelbar_kendouiforreact %}#disabled-booleandefault-false) option from its default `false` configuration to `true` disables the selection and display of a PanelBar item.
-This means that its content cannot be expanded and the item cannot be selected.
+Setting the [`disabled`]({% slug api_panelbar_kendouiforreact %}#disabled-booleandefault-false) option from its default `false` configuration to `true` disables the selection and the display of a PanelBar item.
+This means that its content cannot be expanded, nor its item selected.

 ```html-preview
 <div id="app"></div>